Comparative e-backtests for general risk measures: Type-I error, multiple testing and consistency

 Sections \ref{sec:type1} and \ref{sec:FDR} show that our e-test is always valid no matter how the betting process $\bm \lambda$ is chosen as long as it stays in a certain range such that the e-process is nonnegative.
 However, as shown by Section \ref{sec:power}, the power of the e-test is guaranteed only if the betting process $\bm \lambda$ is ``properly" chosen.
 Therefore, one of the important missions for calculating the e-processes is to find good choices of betting process $\bm\lambda$.
 In this paper, we use the \emph{GREL (growth-rate for empirical losses)} method introduced by \cite{WWZ25}: Let $L$ follow the empirical distribution of the sample losses $L_1,L_2,\dots,L_T$.
 Let $f(X,r)$ be some function of the losses $X\in\X$ and forecasts $r\in\R^d$.
 We have

 and we plug in $r=r_t$, where $\gamma_t>0$ are some bounds of the betting process to guarantee the e-process to stay above $0$.
 Specifically, it is defined as

+Throughout the numerical study, we take $\mathcal K=[-M,M]$ and choose $M$ as the maximum absolute value of historical data.
 To facilitate the calculation of the optimization problem stated above, we approximate these expressions by using the Taylor expansion $\log(1+x) \approx x - x^2/2$ at $x = 0$, and apply the first-order condition.
 Then, \eqref{eq:GREL} can be approximated by

 where we set a truncation level $0<c\le 1$ to control the growth speed of the e-process.
 Some default choices of $c$ include $0.5$ and $0.75$ \citep{WSR24}.
 We say it is a ``proper" choice of a betting process because the GREL method is asymptotically optimal when $L_1,L_2,\dots,L_T$ are iid as shown by Theorem 3 of \cite{WWZ25}.
 We only adopt the GREL method to determine our betting processes because the focus of this paper is not exploring betting processes with the best performance.
 One can use alternative methods for choosing the betting processes \citep[see e.g.,][]{GHK24, FJW23, WSR24, WWZ25}.